GoogleCloudPlatform/terraform-google-enterprise-genai/4-projects/README.md

 The purpose of this step is to set up the folder structure, projects, and infrastructure pipelines for applications that are connected as service projects to the shared VPC created in the previous stage.

-For each business unit, a shared `infra-pipeline` project is created along with Cloud Build triggers, CSRs for application infrastructure code and Google Cloud Storage buckets for state storage.
+For machine learning business unit, a shared `infra-pipeline` project is created along with Cloud Build triggers, CSRs for application infrastructure code and Google Cloud Storage buckets for state storage.

 This step follows the same [conventions](https://github.com/terraform-google-modules/terraform-google-enterprise-genai#branching-strategy) as the Foundation pipeline deployed in [0-bootstrap](https://github.com/terraform-google-modules/terraform-google-enterprise-genai/blob/master/0-bootstrap/README.md).
-A custom [workspace](https://github.com/terraform-google-modules/terraform-google-bootstrap/blob/master/modules/tf_cloudbuild_workspace/README.md) (`bu1-example-app`) is created by this pipeline and necessary roles are granted to the Terraform Service Account of this workspace by enabling variable `sa_roles` as shown in this [example](https://github.com/terraform-google-modules/terraform-google-enterprise-genai/blob/master/4-projects/modules/base_env/example_base_shared_vpc_project.tf).

 This pipeline is utilized to deploy resources in projects across development/non-production/production in step [5-app-infra](../5-app-infra/README.md).
 Other Workspaces can also be created to isolate deployments if needed.